On this page:

 New Third-year students have until March 1 to declare a major OR to complete a petition to defer declaring.
 Forms for declaring or deferring are in 101 Monroe Hall.
 Both require a visit to the undergraduate director of the department in which you plan to declare.
 If you are a third-year student and you miss the deadline, you will be blocked from selecting courses for the fall semester until you submit one of these forms.
-If you miss the deadline, you will be unblocked but will lose your priority for fall course selection.
+If you miss the deadline, you will lose your priority for fall course selection.
 Don't let this happen to you.
 Declare or defer your major soon.
 Remember also that no student may continue to the second semester of their third year without having declared a major in the College.

 Second-year students should explore different majors by finding out about the prerequisites for declaring, the minimum GPA for acceptance or minimum grade accepted in courses toward the major; the number of credits required; whether or not a thesis is required; and how many courses are required and how many are electives.
 Talk to the Directors of the Undergraduate Major Programs and ask about career opportunities; who does major advising; and what previous graduates are doing now.